ealmansi/ercy-bot/README.md

 ### Running ErcyBot in Development Mode.

-Copy file `config/development.json.sample` into `config/development.json` and introduce the following information:
+Introduce the following information in file `config/development.json`:

 - DEPLOYED_TOKEN_ADDRESS: Address of the deployed token contract of interest.